 Low-grade systemic inflammation and stress

-There is some evidence that low-grade inflammation that hums along with you for many years can be a strong predictor of getting a frozen shoulder, but no causality of this relationship has been established.
+There is some evidence that low-grade inflammation that stays with you for many years can be a strong predictor of getting a frozen shoulder, but no causality of this relationship has been established.
 Physiotherapist and researcher Max Pietrzak from the University of Bath stated that such chronic inflammation is “strongly associated with upregulation” of several types of cytokines (broad category of proteins that modulate cell communication and immune function) among patients with a frozen shoulder.

 Metabolic syndrome